-Lake Mburo National Park
+Lake Mburo National Park 365

-Lake Mburo National Park is one of Uganda’s smaller national parks, encompassing an area of only 250kmÂ².
-Regardless of its size, the park features a variety of habitats ranging from lakes and open savannah grasslands to remarkable wetland environments.
+Lake Mburo National Park is one of Uganda’s smaller national parks (only 250 square kilometres), but regardless features a variety of habitats ranging from lakes and open savannah to wetland environments.